stewtech/Bloggie.Web/README.md

 Then I created a class inside the Repositories folder called TagRepository.cs

-Then I inherited from the ITagInterface, all the methods within it.
+Then I inherited from the ITagRepository, all the methods within it.

 using Bloggie.Web.Models.Domain;

 namespace Bloggie.Web.Repositories
 {
-    public class TagRepository : ITagInterface
+    public class TagRepository : ITagRepository
     {

         public Task<Tag> AddAsync(Tag tag)